 It’s Los Angeles in the early sixties, and the times are definitely a-changing, as uneasy questions about race, class, civil rights and some sort of conflict in Southeast Asia are starting to heat up.

-But all jazz-loving African-American Korean War vet “ONE-SHOT” HARRY INGRAM really wants is to sell a few photographs to the papers.
+But all jazz-loving African-American Korean War vet and camera ace “ONE-SHOT” HARRY INGRAM really wants is to sell a few pictures to the papers, and work as a process server part-time to make ends meet.
 And so he listens in on his police scanner, hoping for the scoop that’ll rescue him from his side gig as a process server, and praying he doesn’t run too far afoul of the LAPD.

 But it ain’t easy.
 In an impressive series launch, the eponymous One-Shot Harry (2022), MLK’s coming to town for a big rally, tensions are high, and an old Army buddy’s fatal car accident may not have been an accident after all–despite what the cops say.